datakurre/collective.zombiedoctesting/README.rst

 provides.
 This package provides a function decorator, which allows Python doctest-style functional JavaScript testing using Python-like CoffeeScript.

-**Disclaimer:** This won't replace your existing Selenium-stack, because Zombie.js is just an another browser with its own quirks.
+**Disclaimer:** This is mostly an experiment.
+This wouldn't ever replace your existing Selenium-stack, because Zombie.js, even when it works, is just an another browser with its own quirks.

 .. _Zombie.js: http://zombie.labnotes.org/
 .. _Node.js: http://nodejs.org/